stevenf9883/frontend-migration-vuejs/README.md

    Trigger __on button click then watch__
 5. __(OK)__ *(Optional)* Use one of the frontend tools to manage static files.
 For example, use __Webpack__ or __Bower__ to manage __bootstrap__ and __jQuery__.
 Describe what tool you use and how you setup. use __npm__
-6. *(Optional)* Find any weakness/risk in this application, describe the weakness/risk and how you fix it.
+6. __(OK)__*(Optional)* Find any weakness/risk in this application, describe the weakness/risk and how you fix it.
+- CORS
+Config vue.config.js(webpack) to setting proxy to localhots/movie.
-XSS script injection
+- XSS script injection
 Content is automatically escaped.
 That means in this template:
 ```html
 <h1>{{ userProvidedString }}</h1>